-The financial statements and schedule for the year ended December 31, 1998 referred to and incorporated by reference in this prospectus and elsewhere in this registration statement have been so included in reliance upon the report of PricewaterhouseCoopers LLP, independent accountants, given on the authority of said firm as experts in accounting and auditing.
+The financial statements of Boston Properties, Inc. as of December 31, 1999 and 1998 and for the years ended December 31, 1999 and 1998 and for the period from June 23, 1997 to December 31, 1997 and of The Boston Properties Predecessor Group for the period from January 1, 1997 to June 22, 1997, all incorporated by reference in this prospectus and elsewhere in this registration statement have been so incorporated in reliance upon the report of PricewaterhouseCoopers LLP, independent accountants, given on the authority of said firm as experts in accounting and auditing.